Zaidi8/MyToDoApp/README.md

 #React Native To-Do Application

+=> Project Setup

+- Clone the branch ExpoToDoApp from github run the following command git clone -b ExpoToDoApp https://github.com/Zaidi8/MyToDoApp.git

+- install dependencies
+  npm install

+- run the following command on terminal after navigating to the project and install if it requires any package npx expo start if using a MacBook and it reuires permision sudo npx expo start

 =>Description
 This is a simple To-Do application built with React Native.
 It allows users to add, edit, complete, and delete tasks.
 The application persists data using AsyncStorage, ensuring that tasks are saved between sessions.